patrikaxenstedt/movieapp/README.md

  Angular Movie App.
- - Search for a movie, get information and see the actors
+ - Search for a movie, get information and see the actors.